brgerig/HA-Vera-Modes/README.md

 Buttons may not work in some browsers/UIs

 # Installation
 Add or update `sensors.yaml` and `rest.yaml` in your homeassistant configuration directory.
+Be sure to replace [Vera_IP_address] with the IP Address of your Vera.
 In your `configuration.yaml` file, ensure that these lines are present:
 ```yaml
 sensor: !include sensors.yaml
 rest_command: !include rest.yaml